-" Improve the quality and increase the affordability of housing options for low-income households, including the elderly and disabled
+" Improve the quality and increase the affordability of housing options for low-income households, including the special needs populations.

-DHCD works closely with local and regional governmental and private sector partners, including nonprofit organizations, to upgrade existing housing and foster new housing opportunities that increase affordability for low-income households, including the elderly and persons wirh disabilities in the Commonwealth.
+DHCD works closely with local and regional governmental and private sector partners, including nonprofit organizations, to upgrade existing housing and create new housing opportunities that increase affordability for low-income households, including special needs households in the Commonwealth.

-• Promote partners increased awareness of and participation in tax credit programs that incentivize affordability and/or accessibility features of existing and new housing units.
+• Promote developer partners' increased awareness of and participation in tax credit programs and DHCD's Affordable and Special Needs Housing Program that incentivize affordability and/or accessibility features of existing and new housing units/projects.